 In recent months the novel coronavirus, 2019-nCoV (COVID-19 and SARS-CoV-2), has quickly risen to a global health concern.
-Originating from Wuhan, China, the number of coronavirus cases reported outside of mainland China continues to increase.
-As of late March 17, 2020, the outbreak has resulted in over 194,000 illnesses and over 7800 deaths around the globe, according to the World Health Organization (WHO).
+Originating from Wuhan, China, the number of coronavirus cases reported around the world continues to increase.
+As of July 30, 2020 there have been 16,775,633 confirmed cases of COVID-19, including 661,244 deaths, reported to the World Health Organization (WHO).

 To combat the spread of this infectious disease, researchers and healthcare workers around the world are working tirelessly to make new discoveries about the virus with the ultimate goal of developing a vaccine.
 Cedarlane is proud to offer products and resources from some of the world’s top life science brands to assist in this research.
 Please find more information included below.